Alex4386/CIRNO/README.md

 The goal:
 Creating General Artifical Neural Network for solving all Touhou Project games (which seems impossible for me, but let me try)
+## Update
+This project is now part of Pattern Recognition and Machine Learning Laboratory Sub-Project.